Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-protecting security, proposed and adopted after the attacks occurred on
+measures aimed at protecting security, proposed and adopted after the attacks

-not measures adopted in this emergency context respect the French Constitution
+measures adopted in this emergency context respect the French Constitution and

-the proposals for constitutional revision and the institution of the forfeiture
+proposals for constitutional revision and the institution of the forfeiture of

 and measures could lead it to lose its identity and its role in Europe and in